alma-frankenstein/heavy_heroku/README.md

 ## Description
 Welcome!
 Heavy Rotation is a blog where people can post the songs they've been listening to on repeat lately, and see what their friends are listening to.

-The structure of this app is largely based on the tutorial in Miguel Grinberg's excellent book 'Flask Web Development' (O'Reilly, 2018).
+Special thanks to Miguel Grinberg for his excellent book 'Flask Web Development' (O'Reilly, 2018) and many online tutorials.

 ## Specs
 Users can:
 * Post which songs they have on heavy rotation
+* Click a link to a posted song (if one has been added) and have that link open in a new browser tab
 * Follow other users and see their posts
 * Add 'about me' information to their profile